unigrid-project/unigrid-project.github.io/docs/unigrid-janus/troubleshooting.md

 After removing these folders and restarting your wallet it will attempt a clean download of the blockchain data.

 ![](../../assets/images/blockchain-download.png)

+_It's possible when the wallet restarts it will create a new one and backup the old one.
+If this does happen, just close the wallet after a successful start and replace the wallet.dat in the UNIGRID folder with the correct one and restart._

 #### OSX